How Much Does It Cost To Get Your Ears Pierced? - Price Guide

 It makes sense though.
 They have to balance how many piercings they are able to do in a day with how many people are coming in, and being popular means their piercers are more experienced.

 Yes, the ear piercing stand at your mall is probably the least expensive place to get your ears pierced, and sure, it may turn out fine.
-But if it doesn’t, then you’re going to have to spend more money to get your ear re-pierced.
-Or you can decide not to re-pierce it and feel bad that you wasted money on something you didn’t get to keep.
+Although if it doesn’t, then you’re going to have to spend more money to get your ear re-pierced.
+Of course, you can decide not to re-pierce it, but you will probably end up feeling bad that you wasted money on something you didn’t get to keep.

 Different types of piercing studios or shops have different procedures.
 Piercing guns and studs come in different prices than sterile piercing needles and high-quality jewelry, and you’ll find that you have options when it comes to what your first piece of jewelry is made out of.

 Most studios suggest only gold, titanium, or surgical steel for initial ear jewelry, and they may charge a flat fee for the piercing plus basic jewelry, or they may instead price out your piercing separately, one fee for the process and one for the jewelry you select.

 In addition to the cost of the piercing itself, you may end up spending a bit more money before leaving the ear piercing studio.